Fidelity Review 2015: Commissions, Fees, and Minimum Deposit

 Promising though the account opening process was, the Fidelity.com website is neither well-organized nor intuitive.
 It feels cluttered, and messy,

 and it's often necessary to look around for a while to find what you need.
+Fidelity can't even list all the fees on the website - instead provides

 The Fidelity trading experience is also disappointing.
 You can't even modify your orders once they’re entered!
 Also, trade confirmations do not